 Kathleen’s practice is a general practice seeing patients of all ages and circumstances.
 The modalities of Naturopathic Medicine include nutrition, botanical medicine, homeopathy, Chinese medicine and acupuncture, hydrotherapy, and lifestyle counselling.
 Kathleen’s agenda incorporates many outreach projects to the public including talks, seminars, and community events.

 DR. TANYA O’BRIEN, B.Sc., N.D.

 Dr. O’Brien is a Doctor of Naturopathic Medicine who graduated in 2008 from the Canadian College of Naturopathic Medicine (CCNM), one of six accredited medical schools in North America offering four-years of formal studies in Naturopathic Medicine.
 She received her Bachelor of Science degree in Nutrition from St. Francis Xavier University where she discovered her passion for health and healing.
-Prior to CCNM, she worked with a Chinese Medicine Doctor as a nutritionist in Ontario where she learned the importance of helping people heal themselves.
+Prior to CCNM, she worked as a Clinical Dietetic Assistant out of Cambridge Memorial Hospital in Ontario.
+She also worked with a Chinese Medicine Doctor as a nutritionist in Ontario where she learned the importance of helping people heal themselves.
 Her approach to health care is empowering and holistic.
 Beyond her training at CCNM, Dr. O’Brien has a clinical background working as a nutritionist.
 In practice she has worked with a diverse patient base, treating a multitude of physical and mental ailments.
 Upon returning to her roots in St. John’s, Dr. O’Brien began her practice in complementary medicine with a special interest in Women’s Health, Pediatric Care, Acupuncture and Herbal Medicine.

 DR. STACY SMITH, PsyD